LucasDelfino92/morrowindsharp/main.md

     - [X] 07 Graphic Herbalism Patch (required for **Graphic Herbalism MWSE**, listed in the **QOL Improvements** section)
 - Install **Hotfix 0.7.2** (Update files).
 Merge when prompted.

-> ⚠️ Note that **Project Atlas** utilizes its own texture sets for its edited meshes, meaning any retexture designed with the vanilla meshes in mind will require a patch for it to work alongside this mod.
-Also bear in mind that attempting to launch the game at this stage will be met with errors, unless you install **Glow in the Dahrk**, or omit installing the patch for now.
+> ⚠️ Attempting to launch the game at this stage will be met with errors, unless you install **Glow in the Dahrk**, or omit installing the patch for now.

+> ⚠️ **Project Atlas**' meshes utilize their own textures.
+Any retexture of the vanilla textures will require a patch to convert them to Project Atlas-compatible texture sets.

 [**Improved Lights for All Shaders**](https://www.nexusmods.com/morrowind/mods/51463?)
 Adjusts every vanilla light mesh to enhance the effects of other shader and lighting mods.